muhmmadwaqar/CUI-FREELANCING-PLATFORM/README.md

    ```

 ## Usage
-- **Student Dashboard**: Access at `/student-dashboard` to manage profiles, browse jobs, and bid on projects.
+- **Student Dashboard**: Navigate to `/student-dashboard` to manage profiles, explore job listings, bid on projects, and communicate with employers.
-- **Employer Dashboard**: Access at `/employer-dashboard` to post jobs and review applications.
+- **Employer Dashboard**: Access `/employer-dashboard` to post job listings, manage applications, and connect with potential candidates.

 ## Contributing
-We welcome contributions!
-Follow these steps:
+We welcome contributions from the community!
+To contribute:
 1. Fork the repository.
 2. Create a new branch:
    ```sh
    git checkout -b my-feature-branch
    ```
-3. Commit your changes:
+3. Make your changes and commit them:
    ```sh
    git commit -m 'Add new feature'
    ```
-4. Push to the branch:
+4. Push your changes to the branch:
    ```sh
    git push origin my-feature-branch
    ```
-5. Submit a pull request.
+5. Submit a pull request for review.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+For more details, please refer to the LICENSE file.

 ## Contact
-For questions or support, please contact:
+For inquiries, support, or feedback, please reach out:

 **Muhammad Waqar**
 Email: [itswaqarmalik11@gmail.com](mailto:itswaqarmalik11@gmail.com)
-Feel free to reach out for any inquiries or assistance.
+I welcome any questions or assistance you may need regarding the platform.

 This README was generated with ❤️ by Muhammad Waqar

----

-Feel free to update the `.env` file section with your actual MongoDB URI and JWT secret!